onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > For if you live according to the flesh, you will die; but if by the Spirit you put to death the misdeeds of the body, you will live. - **Romans 8:13**
 > So I say, walk by the Spirit, and you will not gratify the desires of the flesh. - **Galatians 5:16**
 > Since we live by the Spirit, let us keep in step with the Spirit. - **Galatians 5:25**
-> Brothers and sisters, if someone is caught in a sin, you who live by the Spirit should restore that person gently.
+> Brothers and sisters, if someone is caught in a sin, you who live by the Spirit should restore that person gently (with spirit of gentleness).
 But watch yourselves, or you also may be tempted. - **Galatians 6:1**

 #### Fruit of the Spirit
 > But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law. - **Galatians 5:22,23**